iSaluki/phhs6/content/sixth/Business/Units/fh/CompetitiveEnvironmentFiveForces.md

 - If the supplier forces up the price paid for inputs, profits will be reduced
 - The more power the customer (buyer) the lower the price

+##### Determinants of supplier power

+- Uniqueness of the input supplied
+	- If the resource is essential to the buying firm and no close substitutes are available, suppliers are in a powerful position
+- Number and size of firms supplying the resources
+	- A few large suppliers can exert more power over market prices that many smaller suppliers each with a small market share
+- Competition for the input from other industries
+	- If there is great competition, the supplier will be in a stronger position
+- Cost of switching to alternative sources